KyleBD/KyleBD/README.md

 <h1 align="center">Hi 👋, I'm Kyle Dyer</h1>
 <h3 align="center">I am a Computer Engineering student at the University of Toronto.
 I am passionate about programming, and interested in how it can be used in finance.
-Currently I am creating projects mainly with Python and C++ for both school and in my personal time.</h3>
+Currently I am creating projects mainly with C++, Python, and Verilog for both school and in my personal time.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">